genropy/genropy_saved/docs/genro/database/structure/instances/instanceconfig.rst

 ``<packages>``
 ==============

-    The ``<packages>`` tag allow to include any other package from other projects: this allow you to use every file (like the :ref:`packages_model` and the :ref:`packages_webpages`) of the packages you've imported.
+    The ``<packages>`` tag allow to include any other package from other projects: this allow you to use every file (like the :ref:`packages_model` and the :ref:`webpages_webpages`) of the packages you've imported.
 If you want to import one package, you have to:

     * include its path into the ``<packages>`` of your :ref:`gnr_environment` file::